wh1ter0seunm4skedX/ShiftEase/README.md

 ### Frontend 🎨

-The frontend of ShiftEase will be developed using probably **React.js**.
+The frontend will be developed using probably **React.js**.
 The design will focus on creating an intuitive and responsive layout catering to managers and employees.
 Key features will include:

 - **User Authentication** 🔐: Secure login and registration for managers and employees.
 - **Dashboard for managers & users** 📊: A centralized hub for viewing events, notifications, and employee availability.